 If we had to make a rugged choice

-Lastly, if the battery is among your top concerns, the OUKITEL WP5 is the way to go.
-With a huge 8,000 mAh battery, you can use the WP5 as much as you want without having to live with battery anxiety.
-For people that work tough jobs without easy access to a power source, this is a fantastic choice.
+Lastly, if the battery is among your top concerns, the Blackview BV9500 Plus is the way to go.
+With a huge 10,000 mAh battery, you can use the BV9500 Plus as much as you want without having to live with battery anxiety.
+This is a fantastic choice for people who work tough jobs without easy access to a power source.